jdeluyck/kcoreorg-website/_posts/2007/2007-07-20-vmware-and-linux-2622.md

 And you're done!

-Thanks to the <a HREF="http://bugs.gentoo.org/show_bug.cgi?id=182595" TARGET="_blank">Gentoo bug tracker</a> and all persons posting on it for the 'fix'.
+Thanks to the [Gentoo bug tracker](http://bugs.gentoo.org/show_bug.cgi?id=182595) and all persons posting on it for the 'fix'.

 As per always, if it eats your cat, it's not my fault nor my problem! ;)

-Edit: <a href="ftp://platan.vc.cvut.cz/pub/vmware/vmware-any-any-update112.tar.gz" target="_blank">vmware-any-any-update112.tar.gz</a> has been released meanwhile, which solves the above problem too.
+Edit: [vmware-any-any-update112.tar.gz](ftp://platan.vc.cvut.cz/pub/vmware/vmware-any-any-update112.tar.gz) has been released meanwhile, which solves the above problem too.